sigmoid-token/sigmoid-token.github.io/_pages/home.md

     title: "Eco-friendly"
     excerpt: "Incapacitation of ASIC-miners leads to short-term eco-friendliness."
 ---
+## Sigmoid.

-### Ethereum is moving to proof-of-stake consensus mechanism.
+Ethereum is moving to proof-of-stake consensus mechanism.

-### 0xBitcoin is too hard to mine for non-ASIC miners.
+0xBitcoin is too hard to mine for non-ASIC miners.

-## We need a new token for everyone to mine.
+### We need a new token for everyone to mine.

 {% include feature_row %}